edneville/please/please.ini.md

 **env_assign.[key]=[value]**
 : assign **value** to environment **key**

-**editmode=[octal mode/keep]**
+**editmode=[octal mode|keep]**
 : (**type=edit**) set the file mode bits on replacement file to octal mode.
-If the mode is set to **keep** and the file exists already then the mode of the existing file is used.
-Defaults to 0600 if the file is not present or mode is not set.
-The mode of the file is read prior to the final file move, it may change between editor start and file rename.
+When set to **keep** use the existing file mode.
+If the file is not present, or mode is not declared, then mode falls back to 0600.
+If there is a file present, then the mode is read and used just prior to file rename.

 **exitcmd=[program]**
 : (**type=edit**) run program after editor exits as the target user, if exit is zero, continue with file replacement. **%{NEW}** and **%{OLD}** placeholders expand to new and old edit files